2026 Bios

 BrightFlame writes, teaches, and makes magic for all forms of justice and a regenerative world.
 Part of and teaching in Reclaiming since the 1990s, she loves co-weaving the web of our evolving tradition.
 She has co-founded Reclaiming communities, offered core classes, taught and priestexed at many Witchcamps, and offered workshops with her own blend of magic.
 She’s thrilled that her novel THE WORKING, which embeds our kind of magic and activism, launched July 2024.
 Her growing body of solarpunk stories are featured in award-winning magazines and anthologies, most recently in Bright Green Futures.
 She’s a member of the Climate Fiction Writers League and co-founded the Center for Sustainable Futures at Columbia University that features her workshops and nonfiction.
 She lives on unceded Lenape land, Turtle Island. https://brightflame.com

-Debbie
+Debbie (she/her)

 Debbie, the triple Virgo, brings her whole self to each moment.
 A steady hand, a bright laugh, a tender heart.
 Debbie’s work in community is her legacy, and one she carries with authenticity and vulnerability.
 When not tending her various witchy spaces, she can be found being an absolute nerd (just ask her about her character sheet).
 A steadfast friend, a dancer, a witch.

-earnest
+earnest (they/them)

-Ember (they/she)
+Ember (they/them)

-Ember – I’ve been a practicing Pagan Witch for 20+ years, and a Reclaiming Witch for 10+!
-I’ve been creating online content about modern Paganism and Witchcraft since 2009 (@cutewitch772 on YouTube, where I’m known as Cara Mia).
-I have been a RAT or Path facilitator for Spiralheart every year since 2022, and helped to organize Spiral Convergence in 2025 and 2026.
-My theatre arts background blends with my magic in a love of story-telling, symbolism, and creating ritual.
-My personal work currently focuses on celebrating my journey and progress, reaching toward hope, and rebuilding my spiritual business work to a place that sustains me, so I may continue to do my work in this world, and in all the worlds.
-Learn more about what I’m up to at https://www.caramiawitch.com/
+With a theatre arts background, Ember’s magic blends their love of story-telling, meaning-making, and creating ritual.
+Their personal work currently focuses on celebrating their journey and progress, reaching toward hope, and rebuilding their spiritual business work to a sustainable place, so they may continue to do their work in this world, and in all the worlds.
+Learn more about what Ember is up to at https://www.caramiawitch.com/

 Forrestwoman (she/her)